All About Alpha-Lipoic Acid

 Free radicals form in the body when weak bonds split.
 The free radicals that result from this split try to attach themselves to another electron by attacking molecules.
 When this happens, the free radical will essentially steal the electron from whatever molecule is nearest.

 At this point, the free radical has resolved its own issue.
 This may seem like a cause to celebrate!
-However, in the process of taking on molecule’s electron, the free radical subsequently formed another one.
+However, in the process of taking on the molecule’s electron, the free radical subsequently formed another one.
 When one free radical disappears, another one appears.
 This sets off a chain reaction that, if left to grow, can cause the damage and death of entire cells.

 This is where antioxidants like alpha-lipoic acid come in.
 To stop the chain reaction, the body will use this acid to neutralize the free radicals.
-To do this, the antioxidant will graciously donate one of their electrons to the free radical.
+To do this, the antioxidant will graciously donate one of its electrons to the free radical.

 Alpha-Lipoic Acid and Your Eyes

 This powerful antioxidant is a driving force behind keeping your eyes healthy as they age.
-Alpha-lipoic acid will prevent age-related eye conditions and can even reverse damage caused by diseases like diabetes1.
+Alpha-lipoic acid will prevent age-related eye conditions and can even reverse damage caused by diseases like diabetes.
 Whether you are young or old, everyone can benefit from this antioxidant.

 When this happens, the free radicals in your eye can cause eye proteins to clump.
-For those who haven’t read our posts on cataracts, cataracts are formed by a protein build up on the lens causing cloudiness and loss of vision.
+For those who haven’t read our posts on cataracts, cataracts are formed by a protein build-up on the lens causing cloudiness and loss of vision.
 This can lead to numerous complications, including damage to the photoreceptor cells in the retina.

-Eyes, unlike other body parts, are a hard thing to prevent from aging, but with a good dose of alpha-lipoic acid, you’ll be on the right track towards preserving your healthy eyesight for life.
+Eyes, unlike other body parts, are a hard thing to prevent from aging, but with a good dose of alpha-lipoic acid, you’ll be on the right track toward preserving your healthy eyesight for life.

 Where Is It Found?